top of page

 1. Increased Risk of Injuries

 While barefoot training can reduce the risk of certain injuries, it may also increase the risk of others.
 Without the protection of shoes, your feet are more susceptible to cuts, scrapes, and punctures.
-Additionally, barefoot training can put more stress on the joints in your feet and ankles, potentially leading to conditions like plantar fasciitis or stress fractures.
+On the other hand, in a public gym, heavy weights and falling equipment are real hazards.
+Furthermore, barefoot training on hard concrete provides zero shock absorption, which can be brutal on the joints if your form isn't perfect.

 2. Environmental Concerns